rosalinet/rosalinet/README.md

   <img width="60" src="https://media.giphy.com/media/iF1ZApye3OwZk0H2iL/giphy.gif">
 </h2>

-Currently, I am a Junior Account Solution Architect at Red Hat!
-I have been continuing my lifelong learning journey after college through *online courses/resources and mentorship*, and you can see some of my progress here in my repositories!
+As a Jr Solution Architect at Red Hat, my objective is to leverage my understanding in architecture design, Red Hat's technology stack (and other non-Red Hat Cloud offerings), and client collaboration to drive the strategic success of organizations.
+I am committed to utilizing my technical knowledge, communication skills, and customer-focused experiences to craft robust, adaptable, and future-proof solutions that address complex business challenges and foster sustainable growth.
+I'm always excited and open for learning new things, and I'm continuously growing my skills through mentorship, online resources, and Red Hat's Training and Certifications.
+My objective is to solve real world problems with tech solutions!

 <h2 align="center">
   Languages and Tools